 From time-to-time the school receive highly confidential reports (Vulnerable Individual Screening Tool) from the Police.
 These will contain brief details regarding any incidents dealt with by the police that have connections with young people attending Poltair School.
 We always log these and ensure that any appropriate actions are followed up.

-Child Sexual Exploitation is one particular risk, laid out in the KCSIE 2016 Guidance (Keeping Children Safe in Education- 2016).
-This is an areas which is included in update training for staff and we ensure that we log to track any concerns.
+Child Sexual Exploitation is one particular risk, laid out in the KCSIE 2019 Guidance (Keeping Children Safe in Education- 2019).
+This is an area which is included in update training for staff and we ensure that we log to track any concerns.
 More guidance can be found here.